-A group of students from the Middle East have developed a pocket-sized Braille reader, a bold idea that can help the visually-impaired digest everyday reading materials.
+A group of students from the Middle East have developed a pocket-sized Braille reader, a bold idea for braille devices for the blind that can help the visually-impaired digest everyday reading materials.
 Students from the UAE University have developed “Braille Eye,” a built-in camera device that can take photos of text then turn it into Braille.

 The next stage of the project is to have visually impaired people taking the device and using it in their daily lives and to see what feedback they give us.